Glance-Say: Multimodal Human-Robot Collaboration and Intent Recognition via Sticky Glance: Methodology

 \subsubsection{Gaze Trajectory Projection}

-We utilize Meta ARIA glasses and their built-in eye tracking cameras to obtain per-frame gaze points in the ego-image \cite{11052289}.
-The built-in SLAM camera and IMU are utilized to estimate camera poses.
-The gaze point from previous frame $g(t-1)$ is then reprojected into the current frame of the ego-image to obtain the gaze trajectory with current gaze point $g(t)$ as shown in Fig. \ref{confidence}.
+We use the eye-tracking cameras of Meta ARIA glasses to obtain per-frame gaze points in the ego-image \cite{11052289}.
+The built-in VIO system is utilized to estimate camera poses.
+The gaze point from the previous frame $g(t-1)$ is then reprojected into the current frame of the ego-image to obtain the gaze trajectory with the current gaze point $g(t)$ as shown in Fig. \ref{f2} (right).